Manicure a customer’s nails outdoors?

 “They’re confused, they don’t know how governor came out with this decision,” said Mai Nguyen, a former salon owner and executive director of the nonprofit Community Partners Advocate of Little Saigon Sacramento.
 “This puts more burden on them financially, they’re in survival mode.
 This is not a solution.”

-Vera Worlds-Arnold, president and CEO of Ebony Nail Salons on Florin Road in Sacramento, said working outdoors would present a slew of logistical problems not encountered inside, including finding sockets for plugging in electrical tools and figuring out how to dispose of water used in pedicures.
+Vera Worlds-Arnold, president and CEO of Ebony Nail Salons on Florin Road in Sacramento, said working outdoors would present a slew of logistical problems not encountered inside, including finding Pop-Up Plug Sockets for plugging in electrical tools and figuring out how to dispose of water used in pedicures.